Frequently Asked Questions About Our Medical Alert Systems

-Our "HOME" and "HOME & YARD" systems use regular "land-line" phone service to dial our emergency monitoring center.
+Our "HOME" Medical Care Alert system can use regular "land-line" phone service to dial our emergency monitoring center.
 You can use either a standard phone line (sometimes called POTS - Plain Old Telephone Service) or the newer digital VoIP (Voice Over Internet Protocol) or DSL (Digital Subscriber Line) phone services that are available from your cable company or internet provider.

-If you don't have a landline and want to be mobile, check out our "HOME & AWAY" GPS Medical Alert Systems.
-Use the system at home or away, with NO phone line required.
+If you don't have a landline and want to be mobile, check out our "HOME & AWAY" GPS Medical Alert Systems, or our SmartWatch Medical Alert Watches.
+Use the device at home or away, with NO phone line or home Wi-Fi required.